Abdullah-Al-Azim/Abdullah-Al-Azim/README.md

 <h3 align="left"></h3>
 I'm a passionate SQA Engineer from Bangladesh with over 1 years of experience and I'm constantly learning new technologies to stay up-to-date with the latest trends.

+## 👨🏽‍💻 What I'm working on
+Currently, I am working on BJIT(a Bangladesh Japan Information Technology) as a Trainee SQA Engineer.

 <p align="center">
   <a href="https://github.com/Abdullah-Al-Azim?tab=followers">
     <img alt="GitHub followers" src="https://img.shields.io/github/followers/Abdullah-Al-Azim?color=green&logo=github">